About me:

 This is a simple journal of my observations and thoughts as an amateur astronomer.
 Its main purpose is to help me remember what I've seen and experienced.
 If you've run across this site, you may enjoy reading my impressions of planets, galaxies, and telescopes.

-I have seven telescopes: five in Washington, DC and two in Winnipeg, Canada.
+I own five telescopes: three in Washington, DC and two in Winnipeg, Canada.
 In Washington, I have to walk up or down a flight of stairs, and often at least 10 minutes from my apartment, to use any of them.
 I only very rarely have more than two hours to observe - and sometimes less than one.
-Since we are often under the jet stream, seeing is only better than average.
+Since we are often under the jet stream, seeing is only rarely better than average, especially outside the mosquito-infested summer.
 In my DC telescopes, I therefore value simplicity, portability, quick acclimation, and (with one exception) a lack of central obstruction, which hinders telescopic performance in poor seeing.

-I also keep a Celestron C6 and a tiny Celestron C90 telescope in Winnipeg, where I use an Explore Scientific Twilight I mount.
+in Winnipeg, I keep a Celestron C6 and a tiny Celestron C90 telescope, and set them up on an Explore Scientific Twilight I mount.
 If you hunt for the right deal, you can get the C90 new for $120, and you can sell the accessories it comes with for another $50.
-That's $70 for a telescope that fits comfortably in a small backpack and throws up some really impressive planetary and lunar views.
-It's a great choice for a telescope I don't get to use much.
-Maksutov-Cassegrains like the C90 take a long time to cool down, but if you can wait they can provide excellent value.
+That's $70 for a telescope that fits comfortably in a small backpack and throws up some very serviceable planetary and lunar views.

 With that said, here's some advice anyway: I'd strongly encourage newcomers to resist the urge to buy the biggest and most expensive telescope they can.
 The best telescope is usually the one you use most often - and that often means going small.
 If you do have the money, you're typically better off spending it on optical and mechanical quality, rather than aperture.
 Just remember that, in this hobby, you easily spend double or triple the money for a marginal improvement in performance.

-I also keep a Celestron C6 and a tiny Celestron C90 telescope in Winnipeg, where I use an Explore Scientific Twilight I mount.
+in Winnipeg, I keep a Celestron C6 and a tiny Celestron C90 telescope, and set them up on an Explore Scientific Twilight I mount.
 If you hunt for the right deal, you can get the C90 new for $120, and you can sell the accessories it comes with for another $50.
-That's $70 for a telescope that fits comfortably in a small backpack and throws up some really impressive planetary and lunar views.
-It's a great choice for a telescope I don't get to use much.
-Maksutov-Cassegrains like the C90 take a long time to cool down, but if you can wait they can provide excellent value.
+That's $70 for a telescope that fits comfortably in a small backpack and throws up some very serviceable planetary and lunar views.

 With that said, here's some advice anyway: I'd strongly encourage newcomers to resist the urge to buy the biggest and most expensive telescope they can.
 The best telescope is usually the one you use most often - and that often means going small.
 If you do have the money, you're typically better off spending it on optical and mechanical quality, rather than aperture.
 Just remember that, in this hobby, you easily spend double or triple the money for a marginal improvement in performance.